-You are about to find out the most incredible off the beaten path in Florida that will just blow your mind!
-From kayaking on the natural springs, to caves, waterfalls, reefs and all between.
-I am about to introduce you the best hidden gems in Florida that only some locals know about.
+Florida is a dream destination for anyone seeking the best beaches in the country.
+But now, you are about to find out the most incredible off-the-beaten-path in Florida that will just blow your mind!
+From tubing in the natural springs to caves, waterfalls, reefs, the top clear water beaches in Florida, and all in between.
+I am about to introduce you to the best-hidden gems in Florida that only some locals know about.
 Are you ready!?

 Perhaps I am biased, as I moved to Florida 16 years ago and I call this place “home”.
 It means I have been exploring every corner of the Sunshine State.
 I know Florida like the back of my hand, which is why I am sharing the top off the beaten path in Florida that you need to add to your bucket list!